Working families and carers/caregivers

 Our vision is to create an inclusive culture that enables, empowers, and supports working families to flourish in their careers and at home.

-of people at PA have disclosed that they have caring responsibilities for adults over age 18
+of people at PA have disclosed that they have caring responsibilities for dependant adults over the age of 18

 How we’re driving progress